 The view ntp command allows user to display current NTP stats.

-Command view ntp [stream] → view ntp stream ↓
+view ntp [stream] 却

 If the option "stream" is given, then the measurements will be printed at a 1Hz rate for logging.
-The output stream can be stopped with a Ctrl-C.
+The output stream can be stopped with: ctrl-C, 'q', 'Q', 'x' or 'X.